AI-Powered Forms for Medicine, Taxes, & More

 Collaborative Ideation

-Using Figma, Tiffany and I created low-fidelity wireframes to depict potential designs for the app.
+Using Figma, we created low-fidelity wireframes to depict potential designs for the app.
 We aimed the designs to be:

 Learnable